psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 ⚙️ **Manual Nginx Cache Purge & Preload**: Allow manual purging and preloading of cache through the table view in the Advanced Tab.

 📚 **Nginx Cache Analyzer**: Full HIT/MISS cache analyzer dashboard, from the last preload crawl with what is currently stored in the Nginx cache.
 Instantly spot uncached pages and Purge or Preload them directly in the Advanced Tab.

+🪫 **Preload All MISS**: A targeted replacement for the expensive Preload All.
+Instead of purging and re‑caching everything (Preload All), it targets and populates only the cache entries that are not yet warmed.
+Perfect for sites with high cache coverage (>50%) where a full Preload All be wasteful.

 🔍 **On-Page Nginx Cache Purge & Preload**: Manually purge and preload Nginx cache for the currently visited page directly from the frontend.